Vocational training for youngsters with intellectual disabilities (ID)

-- To educate, train and impart vocational training to mentally handicapped and differently abled persons
+- To educate, train and impart vocational training to differently abled persons

 - To help participants develop good work habits and right attitudes towards work

 - To help participants develop and improve their personal, social and functional skills

 - To help participants improve their communication skills

 - To help participants develop life survival and sustainable business skills

 - To help participants become independent and develop self-esteem

 - To provide opportunities for integrating learned skills into daily life and work situations